jaywolf/whisper_transcribe/README.md

    python app.py
    ```

-3. The transcription result will be saved in a file named `session2.txt` in the same directory.
+3. The transcription result will be saved in a file named `file_name.txt` in the same directory.

 ## Code Explanation